US officials eye fuel supply for advanced nuclear reactors

 Information received will be used to prepare a report for Congress.
 It could also lead to the Energy Department taking the next step and asking companies to submit more detailed plans on how they might supply the nuclear fuel.

-The $1 trillion infrastructure law President Joe Biden signed last month contains $2.5 billion for the Energy Department to establish the HALEU Availability Program.
+The $1 trillion infrastructure law President Joe Biden signed last month contains $2.5 billion for the Energy Department’s two advanced reactor demonstration projects, which will need the high-assay low-enriched uranium.
 The goal is to produce enough high-assay low-enriched uranium for civilian domestic research and commercial use in the next wave of advanced reactors currently in development.

 “Advanced reactors are an incredible asset to have in our collective fight against climate change,” Dr. Kathryn Huff, principal deputy assistant secretary for the Energy Department's Office of Nuclear Energy, said in a statement.
 “If we don’t proactively take the steps now to ensure a sufficient and diverse supply of HALEU, then reactor demonstration and deployment projects, like those funded in the Bipartisan Infrastructure Law, won’t be fueled in time to help us slow the impacts of climate change.”

-Note: This story has been updated to correct that the $2.5 billion will be spent on two advanced reactor demonstration projects, not a new program involving high-assay low enriched uranium needed to fuel them.